kai824/tp/docs/DeveloperGuide.md

 1. creation and application of sort comparators, and
 1. generation of warning messages from autocorrection and missing attribute/numerical value.

-Note that autocorrection in Step 1 and the generation of warnings about autocorrection in Step 3 use the same implementation uses the same implementation as the one mentioned in the [filtering section](#filtering).
+Note that autocorrection in Step 1 and the generation of warnings about autocorrection in Step 3 use the same implementation as the one mentioned in the [filtering section](#filtering).

-The following sequence diagrams show how a default sort operation "sort a/Location o/ascending" is executed:
+The following sequence diagrams show how a default sort operation "sort a/Location o/ascending" is executed (the autocorrection process in Step 1 is omitted):

 <puml src="diagrams/LexSortSequenceDiagram1.puml"></puml>
 <puml src="diagrams/LexSortSequenceDiagram2.puml"></puml>